Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

 For a non-equilibrium steady state sustained by continuous energy input from metabolic activity or external driving, the delicate balance expressed by the fluctuation-dissipation theorem is fundamentally disrupted.
 To maintain their organized structure, such living systems dissipate energy and export entropy, rendering the equilibrium relation inapplicable.
 We quantify this departure using the generalized fluctuation-dissipation ratio as

 where $T_{\text{ref}}$ is a reference temperature typically chosen as the ambient temperature of the environment.
 The deviation of $X_{AB}(\omega)$ from unity provides a frequency-resolved measure of the extent to which the system deviates from equilibrium.
+In this sense, the nonequilibrium contribution encoded in $X_{AB}(\omega)\neq 1$ may be interpreted as arising from active driving, entropy export, and memory effects, in line with generalized fluctuation-dissipation frameworks for evolving nonequilibrium systems \cite{Marconi(2008),Baiesi(2013),Puglisi(2017)}.
 Using the Keldysh technique in Section~\ref{Formalism}, this ratio can be expressed directly in terms of the self-energies that encode system-environment interactions \cite{Kamenev2011}:

 where $\Sigma^K(\omega)$ is the Keldysh component of the self-energy representing fluctuations and noise, and

 is the dissipative part of the retarded self-energy.
 In equilibrium these components satisfy the fluctuation-dissipation relation